Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Tits and Bruhat-Tits buildings of

+Next we talk about the geometric realization of the abstract simplicial complex $\Delta_\aff(E)$.
+By the \emph{geometric realization of $\Delta_\aff(E)$} we mean a topological space $\B(E)$ together with a triangulation (that is, a decomposition into subsets homeomorphic to standard simplices) such that the simplices in the triangulation give the same abstract simplicial complex as $\Delta_\aff(E)$.

-Note that if $v$ is an additive norm then for any $a \in \R$, $v_a$ defined by $v_a(e) = v(e) + a$ is also an additive norm.
-Two additive norms $v$, $v'$ are said to be \emph{equivalent} if their difference is a constant.
+We say that two additive norms $v_1$, $v_2$ on $E$ are \emph{equivalent} if their difference is a constant.

 \begin{definition}[Geometric realization of Bruhat-Tits building] We define $\B_\aff(E)$, the \emph{(geometric realization of) the Bruhat-Tits building} of $\GL(E)$ to be the set of equivalence classes of additive norms on $E$.
-For a frame $L$, the \emph{(geometric realization of) the apartment} associated to $L$, denoted by $A_\aff(L)$, is the set of equivalence classes of all additive norms adapted to $L$. \end{definition}
+For a frame $L$, the \emph{(geometric realization of) the apartment} associated to $L$, denoted by $A_\aff(L)$, is the set of equivalence classes of all additive norms adapted to $L$.
+Let $B = \{b_1, \ldots, b_r\}$ be a basis spanning the frame $L$.
+Each additive norm $v$ adapted to $L$ is uniquely determined by the values $\{v(b_1), \ldots, v(b_r)\}$.
+It follows that $A_\aff(L)$ can be identified with the $(r-1)$-dimensional affine space $\R^r / \R \cong \R^{r-1}$ (since we are taking equivalence classes of additive norms). \end{definition}

-\begin{definition}[Extended Bruhat-Tits building] We let $\tilde{\B}_\aff(E)$ to be the set of all additive norms on $E$ (without taking the equivalence classes).
-It is sometimes called the \emph{extended} Bruhat-Tits building of $\GL(E)$ (see \cite[Remark 1.23]{RTW}).
-For a frame $L$, we denote the set of all additive norms adapted to $L$ by $\tilde{A}_\aff(L)$ and call it the \emph{extended apartment} associated to $L$. \end{definition}